HypothesisWorks/hypothesis/docs/data.rst

         assume(x != y)
         return (x, y)

-This works as assume normally would, filtering out any examples for which the passed in argument is falsey.
+This works as :func:`assume <hypothesis.assume>` normally would, filtering out any examples for which the passed in argument is falsey.